knightsUCF/CarRacing/Log.md

 - then each of the cubes gets a "TransformSave.cs" with the field, unique ID, (each object should have unique ID) and save order.
 Save order can be 0.

+- that's all!

+So let's try saving the state of our unlockable cars.

 # Encrypted Save System